MehakGopal/Flight-Delay-Predictor/README.md

 - Best Regressor: K-Nearest Neighbors with an R² score of 0.68.

 ## Conclusion
-Our model effectively predicts flight delays, which can help airlines mitigate disruptions and improve customer satisfaction.
+Our pipeline effectively predicts flight delays, which can help airlines mitigate disruptions and improve customer satisfaction.
 The XGBoost classifier and K-Nearest Neighbors regressor were the most effective models for classification and regression, respectively.